 3. Next, explain what incident you’re reporting and how you want it resolved.

 Finally, let DoNotPay automatically mail your report to HR without including any of your personal information!

 DoNotPay does not stop at work injury reports.
-In addition to employment issues, DoNotPay can help you with other day-to-day legal matters such as:
+In addition to workplace issues, DoNotPay can help you with other day-to-day matters such as:

 - Canceling any service or subscriptions